A lot can change in seven years—so I think this blog post is overdue.

 In 2013, a hobby became a career.
 As I announced here on Becoming Minimalist, I transitioned from my role as full-time pastor to full-time blogger.
 As I said at the time, “My greatest opportunity for impact is to promote living with less in a world that has bought into the lie that pursuing possessions is a worthy endeavor.”

-And so, for the last seven years, Becoming Minimalist has been my full-time job.
+And so, for the last nine years, Becoming Minimalist has been my full-time job.
 And I couldn’t be happier.

 A lot has changed since that announcement:

 I wrote Clutterfree with Kids to help parents navigate the most common areas of clutter in their child’s life.

 I developed and began teaching the Uncluttered Course, a 12-week online course that has now helped over 75,000 families around the world own less stuff and live more life.I wrote The More of Less, introducing minimalism to the world.

 I founded and formed The Hope Effect, a nonprofit organization changing how the world cares for orphans.
 The nonprofit organization was initially funded by the book advance proceeds for my books on minimalism.